RESIDENCY IN DANE COUNTY IS REQUIRED FOR THIS POSITION.

 Training and Experience :

-Three years of directly related professional experience in the area of fund raising, including developing relationships with sponsors and clients.
-Such experience must have included or been supplemented by leadership responsibilities.
-Such experience will normally be gained after graduation from college with a degree in Business, Public Administration, Marketing, Parks/Recreation Administration, Public Relations, Not For Profit Management, Philanthropy, or a related field.
-Other combinations of training and/or experience which can be demonstrated to result in the possession of the knowledge, skills, and abilities necessary to perform the duties of this position will also be considered.
+Five years of responsible and varied professional experience in the area of business, project management, and/or economic development.
+Candidates should also have experience in policy research and development, either through work or education.
+Such experience would normally be gained after graduation from an accredited college or university with a bachelors’ degree in business, marketing, economic development, urban planning, public administration or other related field.
+Possession of a Master’s Degree in business, marketing, economic development, urban planning, public administration or a related field may be substituted for two years of experience.
+Other combinations of training and/or experience which can be demonstrated to result in the possession of the knowledge, skills and abilities necessary to perform the duties of this position will also be considered.

 Possession of a valid driver's license or the ability to meet the transportation requirements of this position.